PSHE and RSE 2020-2021

 - Special educational needs and disabilities

-As part of this process, we are now consulting with parents, staff and governors to help us inform our schools’ decisions on when and how certain content is covered.
+As part of this process, we have consulted parents, staff and governors to help us inform our schools’ decisions on when and how certain content is covered.

-This consultation survey will enable us to reach a general consensus and help us make adjustments to our policy and curriculum based on your feedback.
+This consultation process has enabled us to reach a general consensus and help us make adjustments to our policy and curriculum based on your feedback.

 The right to withdraw children from some lessons is explained in the FAQs below.